demystifyfp/demystifyfp/content/fsharp/series/fstweet/fetching-followers-and-following-users.md

 > To keep it simple, we are just returning the username of the users.

-To model the corresponding server side representation of this JSON object, let's add some types along with the static member function `ToJson` which is required by the Chiron library to serialize the type to JSON.
+To model the corresponding server-side representation of this JSON object, let's add some types along with the static member function `ToJson` which is required by the Chiron library to serialize the type to JSON.

 ```fsharp
 // src/FsTweet.Web/Social.fs